mariellemar/mariellemar/README.md

 - 👋 Hi, I’m @mariellemar
-- 👀 I’m interested in back-end programming and DB
+- 👀 I’m interested in back-end programming, DB and ML
-- 🌱 I’m currently learning Dajngo and Angular
+- 🌱 I’m currently learning Django, Docker and SQL
 - 📫 How to reach me mariellemarsantos@gmail.com

 <!---